thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 The Gantt charts of the median solutions obtained with `hcr_256+5%_nswap` setup, illustrated in [@fig:jssp_gantt_hcr_256_5_nswap_med], do thus look similar to those obtained with `hcr_256+5%_1swap` in [@fig:jssp_gantt_hcr_256_5_1swap_med], although there are some slight differences.
 Although 1% savings in makespan does not look much, but in a practical application, even a small improvement can mean a lot of benefit.

-Both restarts and the idea of allowing bigger search steps with small probability are intended to decrease the chance of premature convergence.
+Both restarts and the idea of allowing bigger search steps with small probability are intended to decrease the chance of premature convergence, while the latter one also can investigate more solutions similar to the current best one.
-We have seen that they work separately and in this case, we were lucky that they also work hand-in-hand.
+We have seen that both measures work separately and in this case, we were lucky that they also work hand-in-hand.
 This is not necessarily always the case, in optimization sometimes two helpful measures combined may lead to worse results, as we can see when comparing `hcr_256_1swap` with `hcr_256_nswap`.

 ![The progress of the hill climbers (without and with restarts) with the `1swap` and `nswap` operators over time, i.e., the current best solution found by each of the&nbsp;101 runs at each point of time (over a logarithmically scaled time axis).](\relative.path{jssp_progress_hc_1swap_nswap_rs_log.svgz}){#fig:jssp_progress_hc_1swap_nswap_rs_log width=84%}